Potnislab/AtDep_2021_metagenome/README.md

 This repository provides supporting information for the  following manuscript.

-**Adaptation of microbial communities associated with the phyllosphere in response to biotic and abiotic stress**
+### Adaptation of microbial communities associated with the phyllosphere in response to biotic and abiotic stress

 Rishi Bhandari<sup>1</sup>, Alvaro Saez Sanz<sup>2</sup>, Courtney P. Leisner<sup>3</sup>, and Neha Potnis<sup>1</sup>

-1 Department of Entomology and Plant Pathology, Auburn University, Auburn, Alabama AL 36849 2 Department of Crop, Soil and Environmental Sciences, Auburn University, Auburn, Alabama AL 36849 3 Department of Biological Sciences, Auburn University, Auburn, Alabama AL 36849
+<sup>1</sup> Department of Entomology and Plant Pathology, Auburn University, Auburn, Alabama AL 36849

+<sup>2</sup> Department of Crop, Soil and Environmental Sciences, Auburn University, Auburn, Alabama AL 36849

+<sup>3</sup> Department of Biological Sciences, Auburn University, Auburn, Alabama AL 36849

 The manuscript has been submitted for peer review.
 The preprint of the manuscript is now available in biorxiv (https://www.biorxiv.org/content/10.1101/2022.10.14.512112v1).